Boat buying tips: Your guide to saving for your dream boat

-Thinking about buying a boat?
+Thinking about buying a boat in New Zealand?
 You’re not alone – we’re a nation of diehard boat lovers.
 In fact, Auckland alone is known as the ‘city of sails’ with more boats per capita than anywhere else in the world!

-And whether you’re hoping to buy a tinny for a little weekend fishing, a houseboat to call home, or a yacht you can sail around the world on, it’s essential to do some research and put a budget in place to save.
+And whether you’re hoping to buy a tinny for a little weekend fishing, a houseboat to call home, or a yacht you can sail around the world on, it’s essential to do some research and put a budget in place to save for your new boat.

 Owning a boat in New Zealand